-The goal of this program for dietitians is to explore approaches to prevent medical errors that are both system-based and human performance-based and describe The Joint Commission National Patient Safety Goals as they pertain to medical errors in hospitals.
-After you study the information presented here, you will be able to —
+The goal of this preventing medical errors continuing education program is to explore approaches to prevent medical errors that are both system-based and human performance-based and to describe The Joint Commission National Patient Safety Goals as they pertain to medical errors in hospitals.
+After studying the information presented here, you will be able to:

-- Relate theories and strategies to reduce the occurrence of errors and improve patient outcomes.
+- Relate theories and strategies to reduce errors and improve patient outcomes

-- Define sentinel events, root cause analysis, failure mode, effects, and criticality analysis.
+- Define sentinel event, root cause analysis, and failure mode effects analysis

-- Describe the impact of medical errors on healthcare providers.
+- Describe the effect of medical errors on healthcare providers

 - Discuss the importance of public education in reducing errors